hathibelagal-dev/instantpolyglot/docs/eng/Indonesian.md

    - **Filmnya membosankan.
 Meskipun demikian, saya tetap menontonnya sampai selesai.** (The movie was boring.
 Nevertheless, I watched it until the end.)

 4. **Sebaliknya** (on the contrary):
    - **Dia tidak marah.
-Sebaliknya, dia malah tertawa.** (He wasn't angry.
+Sebaliknya, dia malah tertawa.** (He wasn’t angry.
 On the contrary, he laughed.)

 5. **Sementara itu** (meanwhile):
    - **Ibu memasak di dapur.
 Sementara itu, ayah membaca koran.** (Mother is cooking in the kitchen.
 Meanwhile, father is reading the newspaper.)